laobubu/HyperMD/README.md

 editor.hmdClickInit()       // click to follow links and footnotes
 ```

 And that's all.
-Feel free to the options above.
+Feel free to modify the options above.

 ## Contributing

 HyperMD is a personal Open-Source project by [laobubu].
 Contributions are welcomed.
 You may:

- - [Fork on GitHub](https://github.com/laobubu/hypermd/) , create your amazing themes and add-ons.
+ - [Fork on GitHub](https://github.com/laobubu/HyperMD/) , create your amazing themes and add-ons.
  - [Buy me a Coffee](https://laobubu.net/donate.html)
  - Spread HyperMD to the world!